NIURoverTeam/RoverCoreOS/README.md

 ### Downloading & Installing

 You can grab the source code from this repository using git.
 Make sure you clone it into your catkin workspace's `src` directory (if you setup everything according to the ROS tutorial, probably `~/catkin_ws/src`).
-Once that's done, you should be able to run `catkin_make` in the catkin catkin workspace root directory to build the neccessary code and dependencies.
+Once that's done, you should be able to run `catkin_make` in the catkin workspace root directory to build the neccessary code and dependencies.
 You'll likely have to install a slew of dependencies using apt-get first before you'll get a successful build.

-You'll probably also have to run through [this install](https://google-cartographer-ros.readthedocs.io/en/latest/index.html)
+You'll probably also have to install [Google Cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/index.html) and [Intel's Real Sense package](http://wiki.ros.org/RealSense)

 ### Running
 You can get Rover 2.0 up and running using `roslaunch`

 First, run `roscore` in a separate terminal.
-To run the URDF visualization of the rover, run `roslaunch rover_core_os display_model.launch`.
-To start the rover itself, run `roslaunch rover_core_os start_rover.launch`.
+Next run one of the following:
+* `roslaunch rover_core_os display_model.launch`
+* `roslaunch rover_core_os start_rover.launch`
+* `roslaunch rover_core_os base_station.launch`